The $40 Storage Fix Designers Use to Corral Everything From Firewood to Recycling

 Photography by Belle Morizio, Styling by Olivia Bloch

-A generously sized handled basket keeps logs contained while adding warmth and texture near an entryway or woodstove.
-In Colby Minifie’s Hudson Valley home (above), the actress can seamlessly bring firewood from outside and leave it until she needs it.
+A generously sized handled basket keeps logs contained in the mudroom of Colby Minifie’s Hudson Valley home, so the actress can drop fresh firewood from outside right at the door and leave it until she needs it.

 Photography by Seth Smoot, Styling by Kendra Smoot